-In 2017, current and former board members Timothy Vollmer, Dave Marin, and Shankar Singam, along with two other people, submitted an initiative entitled “California’s Future: A Path to Independence.”
+In 2017, current and former board members Timothy Vollmer, Coyote Marin, and Shankar Singam, along with two other people, submitted an initiative entitled “California’s Future: A Path to Independence.”
 The initiative outlined a pragmatic, legal approach by which California might become more autonomous or independent.
 Vollmer and Marin were the initiative’s primary co-authors.

 The Attorney General later assigned the initiative the title “California Autonomy from Federal Government.”
 You can read the ballot summary here.